mohammadsrafiee/design-patterns/README.md

 # design-patterns
-This repository contains Java implementations of design patterns, including all types of design patterns (behavioral, creational, and structural).
+This repository contains Java implementations of design patterns, including all types of design patterns (behavioural, creational, and structural).